 This is a science-based, graded development program using objective evidence to monitor your progress and provide reliable feedback.
+We developed this programme in conjunction with a local rehabilitation and physiotherapy practice.
 The primary goal is to empower you to interact with the world with improved balance, stability and mobility in your daily life through developing improved posture and core strength, and gently training your body at your own pace.
 This program is tailored to the individual’s abilities and objectives.

 Feet First covers the basics of optimal movement in a graded way to develop strength, coordination and balance.
 By starting with the feet we build a firm foundation from which the basics of coordinated, stable movement can be built.
 Each one-hour session is based on preparatory exercises, movement basics and appropriate applications.

 From these foundations our participants have been able to recover movement and range of motion they have not had for years, improved physical resilience and confidence in the outside world.

 The basics of movement are applied to help develop skills for getting down and up off the ground and falling safely (falls are the number one risk factor for the elderly).
 You will develop improved balance and balance recovery as well as resilience to inadvertent collisions.
 Body and safety awareness are a tangible outcome from this program.

 Some people will move on to other programs or activities, for those who are happy staying with Feet First we have beginning, intermediate and advanced courses.